Keristero/onb-server-template/readme.md

 **If you dont care about any of that and just want a quick server, go to the #builds channel in the discord, download the latest zip and run the exe** but if you have a big project in mind I encourage continuing

-first, you will need git in order to use this template.
+first, you will need git in order to use this template, and if git does not work immediately after install, try restarting your pc.
 #### Git Download links
 [windows](https://git-scm.com/download/win)